huyennbl/textamer/README.md

 # A collection of utils to work with text

+> Feel free to for a feature request, I'll try my best to help :)

 ## This repo is currently in development!
 Please test carefully if you want to use for production

 ### Installation: